 For people like me, who love to be in the water, getting into a pool with my newborn was a top priority.
 What parent isn’t excited about the idea of getting into a swimming pool and introducing her baby to it for the first time?
 But is it safe?
 Can chlorine harm a baby?
 Let’s chat more about chlorine and babies!

-Public Pools and Chlorine Sensitivities
+Public Pools and Chlorine Sensitivities In Babies

 With a newborn, there is really no way to know how sensitive he or she will be to chlorine, so keep the first few visits in a swimming pool short, in order to avoid unpleasant reactions.
 With each successive trip to the pool, stay in a little longer with your baby and watch for signs of intolerance.
 Common signs that your baby may not tolerate chlorine are skin redness/rashes, rubbing eyes or crying.

 Risk of RSV From Swimming Pools

 For some young children, including infants, there are studies that show a slightly higher risk of respiratory illnesses like bronchiolitis or pneumonia due to exposure to respiratory syncytial virus (RSV), which may be associated with swimming pools.
 Typically, RSV is a mild illness for both children and infants, but factors such as premature delivery and/or low birth weight, or prior chronic heart or lung disease, may increase severity.